smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### TileViewer TODO (defferred to May?):

 * Fix blank name properties
+* Fix gid to be gid of areaID
 * Add all properties from lookup table
-* Missing name in level2 sahsuland
+* Missing name in level2 sahsuland (caused by mixed case field names)
 * Add parent area_id, name
 * NVarchar support for areaName
 * Resize